 VPC Library Mission Statement

-The primary mission of the Vancouver Premier College Learning Resource Centre/Library is to promote student success and equity by providing access to space and resources needed to complete studies and support the curriculum and information needs of the college community.
+The primary mission of the Vancouver Premier College Learning Resource Center/Library is to promote student success and equity by providing access to space and resources needed to complete studies and support the curriculum and information needs of the college community.
 The College can benefit from the special importance placed on supplying print and online resources essential to meeting the requirements of research support, professional development, and higher learning objectives.

-About the Learning Resource Centre/Library
+About the Learning Resource Center

 Any time you have an assignment that requires research – whether you are looking for a book on human resources management, how to improve your English skills, or articles on hospitality industry trends – your librarian can help!
 We work with your professors to make sure you have access to the resources for your field or program, and we will work with you to help you learn how to use these resources effectively.